 Rejuvenated secondary schools stoke life, zap brainpower, and replace mental myths with brain facts that reboot learning success.
 Boring is not better – as some secondary schools seem to accept as inevitable, in certain classes.

 Secondary and higher education renewal, at least change for higher motivation and achievement though, takes faculty, parents and learners.
 Reconfiguration starts when a learning community identifies myths and seeks to live realities at the peak.
 How so?

-1. BOREDOM MYTH: Certain topics bore learners and that’s why there’re not getting ahead in a class.
+1. BOREDOM MYTH: Certain topics bore learners and that’s why they’re not getting ahead in a class.

 Reality: Boredom’s ruts forms in brains- successful learners use 2-footed questions to stoke interest.

-2. MYTH isorganized or unpleasant settings have little to do with learning outcomes.
+2. MYTH:Disorganized or unpleasant settings have little to do with learning outcomes.

 Reality: Environment counts, and mentally healthy settings add to top solutions.

 3. MYTH:When systems change and improve, then learning too will improve.

 Reality: Curiosity stokes higher achievement, and it’s fueled and extended by serotonin chemical hormones.